Does your therapist use AI?

 “Get back 5 to 10 hours each week” —Blueprint

-No doubt I could get back some time if I used AI.
+No doubt I could save time if I used AI.
+It takes me hours a week to do what it can do in microseconds.
 With every decision, though, there are pros and cons.
 What are the cons?

 “The subtleties of human feelings and experiences are still difficult for AI to fully comprehend.” —SimplePractice

-That’s from a purveyor of AI.
-But it’s an understatement—human feelings and experiences are totally incomprehensible to AI.
+What an understatement.
+Human feelings and experiences are totally incomprehensible to AI.
+That’s the con.

-Why I choose to take notes.
+Why I choose to do my own notes.
 AI records sessions, analyzes the words, and turns them into notes.
 It’s being trained to process language at higher levels, such as sentiment analysis.
-It has a long way to go—we’ve all had encounters with AI that make it painfully obvious it doesn’t actually understand our sentiments.
+It has a long way to go.
+That’s painfully obvious when you try to talk to a chatbot.
 It misses nuances, idioms, sarcasm, and references to relationships, culture, and stuff from other times and places.
-Besides, human existence consists of more than just words.
-We use lots of nonverbal cues to communicate.
-If we don’t, we might get called robotic.
+Human interactions consist of more than just words, too.
+We use lots of nonverbal cues to communicate, or if we don’t, we might get called robotic.

 So, while AI can capture words in a counseling session, it fails to understand what’s going on.
-I want my notes to reflect what happens in a session.
-So I’m choosing to take my own notes.
+My notes captures what happens in a session.
+I don’t want to turn that part of my job over to a bot.

-Why I do my own paperwork.
-Let’s be honest: it’s the unexciting, solo part of my job.
-AI offers to summarize dialogue, analyze patterns, write treatment plans, and even to diagnose you.
-Doing these tasks myself requires me to actively think about you between sessions.
-Sometimes I have to think really hard about what’s going on and where we should go next.
+Why I choose to do my own paperwork.
+It’s the unexciting, solo part of a therapist’s job.
+AI can summarize dialogue, analyze patterns, write treatment plans, and even diagnose you.
+Writing my own summaries and plans requires me to think about you between sessions.
+Sometimes I have to think really hard and read and consult with colleagues.

 Questions:

-If your therapist wanted to use AI and asked for your consent, how would you respond?
+If your therapist wanted to use AI, and asked you for consent, how would you respond?

 You could ask: